gtm044/eval/README.md

     - Text AutoAugment (TAA) - https://github.com/lancopku/text-autoaugment
     - Ading noise to text embedddings, conerting the noise back to text using vec2text models. -> Need to quantify the noisy text, might not be similar to the initial document.
 - Report Generation

+- Experiment management
+  - Store the evaluation results to a kv store
+  - Each result should have a metadata with the experiment options.
+  - on calling the add function, an output directory is created with the experiment_<experiment_id> as the name and store al the output files inside (output.json, output.csv, averaged_output.csv, averaged_output.json, experiment_config.json)
+  - Experiment Config is the metadata, contains the Experiment Options and the timestamp, the length of the ground truth dataset and the metrics used and the dataset description.
+  - Load the contents of the directory to the couchbase kv store with the metadata with each dictionary content in the ValidationEngine output.

 TO-DO: